garethrees/garethrees.github.com/_drafts/2017-03-17-book-notes-the-design-of-everyday-things.md

 A device is easy to use when there is _visibility_ to the set of possible actions, where the controls and displays exploit _natural mappings_.

+### The Principle of Feedback

+<dfn id="def-feedback">Feedback</dfn>: Sending back to the user information about what action has been done, and what result has been accomplished.

+* <dfn id="def-tactile-feedback">Tactile Feedback</dfn>: the _feel_ of an interface.
+* <dfn id="def-auditory-feedback">Auditory Feedback</dfn>: using sound – e.g. an alarm or the _sidetone_ in telephones for the user to regulate how loud they speak

+### The Paradox of Technology

+<dfn id="def-paradox-of-technology">The paradox of technology</dfn>: added functionality generally comes with the price of added complexity.

+Technology development follows a U-shaped curve of complexity (High → Low → High).
+See the three stages of life in [Selling the Invisible](/2017/01/03/book-notes-selling-the-invisible/).

+Whenever the number of functions exceeds the number of controls, the design becomes arbitrary, unnatural and complicated.